-The foundation provides a “Spouse to Spouse” network to assist the surviving spouse and other family members who have just experienced a loss of a loved one in the Line of Duty.
-Someone to listen and lean on during this most difficult time, by another fire service spouse who has experienced a loss of a loved one also.
+The Foundation provides a “Spouse to Spouse” network to assist the surviving spouse and other family members who have just experienced a loss of a loved one in the Line of Duty.
+Someone to listen and lean on during this most difficult time, by another fire service spouse who has also experienced the loss of a loved one.

 Fire Service Clergy

-Provides assistance to firefighters undergoing treatment for firefighter cancer.
+This fund assists firefighters undergoing treatment for firefighter cancer.
 Firefighters are diagnosed with cancer at a higher rate than the general population.
-Workers compensation only covers certain cancers, this fund helps fill the gaps for those undergoing treatments.
+Workers compensation only covers certain cancers, while this fund helps fill the gaps for those undergoing treatments.